sguav/sguav.github.io/content/posts/libreElec-OSMC.md

 That’s already a win.
 Next step will be trying proper dedicated hardware (Vero4k or similar) to see if it fixes the 4k/60fps ceiling and gives a cleaner experience.

-For now, mission accomplished: back to Kodi, in 2025.
+For now, job done: back to Kodi, in 2025.